SabanaMS/aws2/PROBLEM.md

   - **Executive**: View details of the fitness programs, customers who has shown interest, working on these tickets, and close the same
   - **GymAdmin**: Manage fitness programs

-## Microservices
+## Microservices Available in Boilerplate

 - **UserService**: Responsible for managing user accounts.
-(Base code already shared)
 - **GymService**: Responsible for storing, retrieving, and deleting fitness programs as well as see the details of the same.
-(Base code already shared)
 - **EnquiryService**: Responsible for storing details of customers who have shown interest.

 - **TicketService**: Responsible for generating ticket for each enquiry for the marketing team(Customer Care Executives) to act, add their remarks on it, and close the tickets.